On the mathematical formulation of the restricted Feynman path integrals through broken line paths

-and define $\ksdelta(t,0)f$ by \eqref{2.15}.
-Then there exists a constant $\rho^* > 0$ such that we have the same statements as in Theorem 2.3.
+We define $\kdelta(t,0)f$ and $\ksdelta(t,0)f$ by \eqref{2.1} and \eqref{2.15} respectively.
+Then we have the same statements (1) - (4) as in Theorems 2.1 and 2.3.
 In more general, we suppose about potentials $(V,A)$ that Assumptions 2.1 and 2.2 in \cite{Ichinose 2020} are satisfied.
-Then, we can prove the same statements as above by using Lemma 5.6, (5.32), (5.37), Theorem 6.5 in \cite{Ichinose 2020} and Theorem 2.1 in \cite{Ichinose 2019}, following the proof of Theorem 2.3 in the present paper. \end{rem}
+Then, we can prove the same statements (1) - (4) as in Theorems 2.1 and 2.3 by using Lemma 5.6, (5.32), (5.37), Theorem 6.5 in \cite{Ichinose 2020} and Theorem 2.1 in \cite{Ichinose 2019}.
+We will not give their proofs here because we can prove them by following the proofs of Theorems 2.1 and 2.3 in the present paper, where we use the semi-norms $|\cdot|_{l}$ in $\Sspace$ in place of $\Vert\cdot\Vert_{a}$ as in the proofs of Theorems 2.1 - 2.4 of \cite{Ichinose 2020}. \end{rem}